What You Can Expect in a Mediation Career Become a mediator to work in the world of alternate dispute resolution.

 However, depending on your current experience or education, there are many mediation training programs that last as little as a day or a week.
 Once you get your mediation certification, these shorter mediation training programs are a great way to get deeper knowledge or acquire new skills that will help you in your practice.

-Source: U.S. Bureau of Labor Statistics Occupational Outlook Handbook, 2018-19 Edition; Arbitrators, Mediators, and Conciliators.
+Source: U.S. Bureau of Labor Statistics Occupational Employment Statistics, 2019 Edition; Arbitrators, Mediators, and Conciliators